Baggage (American game show): Gameplay

 The game is played by first introducing the central character.
 Three contestants are then introduced, each accompanied by three pieces of baggage: a small one, a medium one, and a large one, with each one containing a corresponding secret.
-The central contestant also has a piece of baggage of his or her own, which is only revealed at the end of the show.
+The central contestant also has a piece of baggage of their own, which is only revealed at the end of the show.
 During the show, three possible secrets about the central contestant are given, one of which is the actual secret contained in their baggage.
 These secrets can include bad habits, strange relationship preferences, issues with one's past, gross hygiene, or strange hobbies.
 After the three other contestants are introduced, they each open the smallest piece of baggage, and explain the secrets they contain.

 In the second segment, Springer reveals the second piece of baggage, contained in the medium-sized suitcase.
 The suitcases are placed in random order, so the central character does not know to whom each belongs.
 The three contestants are placed on the other side of the stage, along with the central contestant.
 Only the three contestants know which piece of baggage belongs to whom.
 The main contestant chooses the piece of baggage which is the "deal-breaker" (i.e., the one secret that they cannot accept).
 After stating this, the contestants then return to the other side of the stage and reveal which suitcase belongs to them.
 The person who claims the deal breaker baggage is immediately eliminated, and later backstage reveals the largest piece of baggage that would have been shown in the final round.
 The central contestant and two remaining contestants discuss the secrets in the medium pieces of baggage; the two contestants then plead their cases as to why they should be the central contestant's choice.
 Springer then asks the two remaining contestants, one at a time, a few questions (usually five or six each) about their personal lives.

 The two contestants then open their largest pieces of baggage and reveal the secrets they contain.
 Each contestant makes one final statement, and the main contestant eliminates a second contestant.
 The main contestant's own baggage is then opened and the contents revealed to the remaining contestant.
 If the contestant accepts the secret belonging to the central character, the couple is given an expense-covered evening together.
 However, if the contestant can not accept the secret, the pair parts ways.